-Little Espinosa Inlet is one of those magical places, l first saw it in 1971 when l was first employed as a logger here, the first time l drove over the bridge heading out to fair harbor, the tides was dropping and there was quite a flow, looked like a river to me.
-Later that day on the return back to camp, the tide was coming in and the flow was back into little espinosa inlet.
-Took my a second to realize this was all ocean and not a river.
-I can tell you one thing, its a beautiful spot to see.
-I took my wife there last summer and she were stunned by its beauty.
+Little Espinosa Inlet is one of those magical places, l first saw it in 1971 when l was first employed as a logger here, the first time l drove over the bridge heading out to fair harbor, the tides were dropping and there was quite a flow, looked like a river to me.
+Later that day on the return back to camp, the tide was coming in, and the flow was back into little Espinosa inlet.
+Took me a second to realize this was all ocean and not a river.
+I can tell you one thing, it’s a beautiful spot to see.
+I took my wife there last summer, and she was stunned by its beauty.